gmac/technical-interview/README.md

 ### *Design a network application for…*

 **…the Shazam music service.** This has similar intent to the software application question, but is BIGGER.
 This is a full-stack question that requires thinking about the problem across multiple clients, servers, databases, networks, and third-party APIs all at once.

-### *How many poodles reside in North America?*

-These are the old classic "run with it" questions.
-There ARE NO CORRECT ANSWERS.
-As an intelligent software engineer, it's your job to just run with directions that quantify the problem:

-*"Hmmm… Let's average the number of breeders per state & province, then multiply that by an estimated number of pup-bearing bitches per breeder, multiplied by the average litter size, and then the inception interval.
-Then we'll need to assume an average lifespan of 15 years per poodle, removing the deceased from the birthrate until we reach a rough population size.
-However, we should also anticipate the establishment of new breeders over time, thus adding a population growth rate…"*

 ## 5. Coding